jk-jeon/jk-jeon.github.io/_posts/2023-08-07-optimal-bounds-integer-division.md

 ([Check it out!](https://godbolt.org/z/7fGzYr8Mh))

-No difference😥
+And there is no big difference😥

 # Turning multiplication by a real number into a multiply-and-shift

 Actually, during the development of [Dragonbox](https://github.com/jk-jeon/dragonbox), I was interested in a more general problem of multiplying a rational number to $n$ and then finding out the integer part of the resulting rational number.
 In other words, my problem was not just about division, rather about multiplication followed by a division.
-This presence of multiplier certainly makes the situation a little bit more complicated, but it is anyway possible to derive the optimal bound in a similar way, which leads to the following generalization of the results mentioned in the previous section. *(Disclaimer: I am definitely not claiming to be the first who proved this, and I am sure an equivalent result could be found elsewhere, though I am not aware of any.)*
+This presence of multiplier certainly makes the situation a little bit more tricky, but it is anyway possible to derive the optimal bound in a similar way, which leads to the following generalization of the results mentioned in the previous section. *(Disclaimer: I am definitely not claiming to be the first who proved this, and I am sure an equivalent result could be found elsewhere, though I am not aware of any.)*

 ><b id=floor-computation>Theorem 2</b> (From [this paper](https://github.com/jk-jeon/dragonbox/blob/master/other_files/Dragonbox.pdf))**.**
 >